lambdaclass/concrete/docs/PIPELINE_ARCHITECTURE.md

 contains the committed facts; Elab and later stages require those facts instead of recomputing them.
 Some facts are inherently relational (call-site↔parameter pass agreement, borrow conflicts, container/context exclusions), so the ledger is not scaffolding around a fat AST — it is the certificate substrate.
-It is a *source-level* ledger, though: `ExprId` dies at Elab, so Core/SSA/backend facts live in their own certificates (`ValidatedCore`/`ValidatedSSA`/`ValidatedBackendIR`), joined by certified provenance.
-A certificate **chain**, not one global store.
+It lives in ONE unified interned-ID `CompilerDB`, not a per-IR chain: each IR stage still has a certificate, but the certificate is a **view / query-group** over `CompilerDB` facts, not a separate store. `ValidatedCore`/`ValidatedSSA`/ `ValidatedBackendIR` remain boundary tokens, but their facts live in the same DB under `CoreId`/`SSAId`/`BackendOpId` keys, and provenance is native **edges** in the DB (`lowersTo`/`emitsAs`/`trapSource`), not a hand-maintained join.

 This pattern is not greenfield. `Concrete/Pipeline/Pipeline.lean` already applies it at **stage granularity**: `ValidatedCore` is constructible only by